Economy of Spain: Banking system

 The international accounting firm, PricewaterhouseCoopers, estimated an imbalance between CAM's assets and debts of €3,500 million, not counting the industrial corporation.
 The troubled situation reached its peak with the partial nationalization of Bankia in May 2012.
 By then it was becoming clear that the mounting real estate losses of the savings banks were undermining confidence in the country's government bonds, thus aggravating a sovereign debt crisis.

 In early June 2012, Spain requested European funding of €41 billion "to recapitalize Spanish banks that need it".
 It was not a sovereign bailout in that the funds were used only for the restructuring of the banking sector a full-fledged bailout for an economy the size of the Spanish would have reached ten or twelve times that amount).

-In return for the credit line etended by the EMS, there were no tax or macroeconomic conditions.
+In return for the credit line extended by the EMS, there were no tax or macroeconomic conditions.

-As of 2017 the cost of restructuring Spain's bankrupt savings banks were estimated to have been €60.7 billion, of which nearly €41.8 billion was put up by the state through the FROB and the rest by the banking sector.
+As of 2017 the cost of restructuring Spain's bankrupt savings banks was estimated to be €60.7 billion, of which nearly €41.8 billion was put up by the state through the FROB and the rest by the banking sector.
 The total cost will not be fully understood until those lenders still controlled by the State (Bankia and BMN) are newly privatized.
 In this regard, by early 2017 the Spanish government was considering a merger of both banks before privatizing the combined bank to recoup an estimated 400 million euros of their bailout costs.
 During the course of this transformation, most regional savings banks such as the CAM, Catalunya Banc, Banco de Valencia, Novagalicia Banco, Unnim Banc or Cajasur have since been absorbed by the bigger, more international, Spanish banks, which imposed better management practices.

-As of 2022, Spanish banks have halved their number of branches to about 20,000 in the decade since the financial crisis and the subsequent international bailout in 2012.
+As of 2022, Spanish banks have halved their number of branches to about 20,000 in the decade since the 2008–2014 Spanish financial crisis and the subsequent international bailout in 2012.
 The remaining banks have reduced retail opening hours and pushed online banking.
-A retired urologist with Parkinson's disease gathered more than 600,000 signatures in an online petition "I'm Old, Not an Idiot" asking banks and other institutions to serve all citizens, and not discriminate the oldest and most vulnerable members.
+A retired urologist with Parkinson's disease gathered more than 600,000 signatures in an online petition "I'm Old, Not an Idiot" asking banks and other institutions to serve all citizens, and not discriminate against the oldest and most vulnerable members.